neuro-inc/neuro-flow/reference/batch-workflow-commands.md

 ## `stop-commands` command

-Temporarily disables processing of commands until `::{end_token}::` appears in the output.
+Temporarily disables the processing of commands until an `::{end_token}::` is found in the output.

 **Format:**